 A major current issue with biorefineries using plant biomass as a feedstock is the use of harmful chemicals [13].
 The use of 'green' solvents for lignocellulosic biomass processing is not only environmentally beneficial but it also holds the potential to generate non-toxic streams that could enhance the potential uses of biomass fractions for conversion into high-value products particularly for food and pharmaceutical applications [14].
 Therefore, the use of subcritical water extraction (SWE) for hemicellulose extraction as a 'green' solvent is a potentially advantageous option that does not require additional catalysts, neutralization steps following processing or corrosion-resistant reactors [15,16].
 SWE has previously been used for extraction of a wide range of different compounds in the biotechnology, food and pharmaceutical areas (reviewed by [17]).
-Lignin extraction can also be performed using 'green' solvents in a modified organosolv method using non-toxic solvents such as ethanol that can be recovered and re-used in the process [18] and alternative catalyst to replace bases (eg NaOH, KOH, ammonia) or mineral acids (H2SO4, HCl, H3PO4) used in delignification [13].
+Lignin extraction can also be performed using 'green' solvents in a modified organosolv method using non-toxic solvents such as ethanol that can be recovered and re-used in the process [18], and alternative catalysts to replace the usual mineral acids used in delignification.

-Previous work aiming to reduce MxG recalcitrance have been focused on lignin removal rather than biomass fractionation [19] and the use of mineral acids [19,20] and hydrogen peroxide [21] for extractions.
-Moreover, physicochemical evaluation of MxG fibres has been focused on visual evaluation of FTIR spectra rather than the use of a statistical analysis such as PCA [20].
-Therefore, the aim of this work was to evaluate two different routes to obtain purified cellulose fibres from MxG: a single-step modified organosolv approach; and a three-step SWE / modified organosolv approach designed to sequentially remove biomass extractives, hemicellulose and lignin from cellulose fibres (Fig. 1).
-Moreover, a physicochemical evaluation of the effect of these processing routes in the obtained fibre is presented using SEM, FTIR and PCA.
+The aim of this work was to evaluate two different routes to obtain purified cellulose fibres from MxG: a single-step modified organosolv approach; and a three step SWE / modified organosolv approach designed to sequentially remove biomass extractives, hemicellulose and lignin from cellulose fibres (Fig. 1).
 Thus, this work proposes environmentally-friendly processes in a biorefinery approach as an attempt to fractionate lignocellulosic biomass and to obtain purified streams of hemicellulose and lignin and cellulose-enriched fibres that can be further processed into a variety of products including biochemicals and bioethanol.